 Assessing local risk

 All non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.
-This provision comes into force on 6 April 2016.
+This provision came into force on 6 April 2016.

 1. Licensees must assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
 In making risk assessments, licensees must take into account relevant matters identified in the licensing authority’s statement of licensing policy.